Written by Craig Fearn

 - Add attributes: WiFi, outdoor seating, vegetarian options, etc.

 Reviews can make or break a restaurant.
-A one-star increase in Yelp rating can lead to a 5-9% increase in revenue, according to Harvard Business Review.
+A one-star increase in Yelp rating can lead to a 5-9% increase in revenue, according to Harvard Business School research.

 How to Get More Reviews